OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

 Debug Output
 ------------

-The tool provides more detailed information even about individual changes done in the configuration files and status of their application, if run with the debug logging enabled via parameter ``--debug``.
-On the example below, see the **Patch Report** section which uses the format introduced for :ref:`diff subcommand <cfg_diff>` prefixed by patch application status in square brackets:
+The tool provides more detailed information even about individual changes made in the configuration files and status of their application, if run with the debug logging enabled via parameter ``--debug``.
+In the example below, see the **Patch Report** section which uses the format introduced for :ref:`diff subcommand <cfg_diff>` prefixed by patch application status in square brackets:

 .. prompt:: bash $ auto